I just finished reading two books on nutrition. One was excellent and the other not so much.

 I have been in the Weston A. Price nutritional camp since late 2009.
-To me it makes more sense than Paleo.
+To me, it makes more sense than Paleo.
 We can learn a lot from traditional cultures.
 Death By Food Pyramid agrees.

-I don’t want to give away the entire book, but I do want to share some ideas the author presented in Meat chapter.
+I don’t want to give away the entire book, but I do want to share some ideas the author presented in the Meat chapter.

 - Eat the whole animal.
 Nose to tail.
 Organ meats.
 Bone broths.
 Marrow.
 Traditional cultures knew this (WAPF), now science can see the different distribution of amino acids and how eating the entire animal balances those ratios.
 Most people today just load up on muscle meats and discard the rest of the animal.
 This presents a problem we can have too much methionine and not enough glycine.

 - How we cook meat is important.
 Low and slow is the way to go.
 High heat and charring can be problematic.
 For the past few years, I cook the majority of my meat in slow cookers or liquid.
 Good to know I’m on the right path.

 - Iron overload.
 If you eat too much red meat, you could get elevated iron levels.
 One of her solutions is the same as mine.
 Donate blood.
 I’ve donated 22 pints of blood since December 2010.
-Easy win for not only your health, but the health of the person receiving your blood.
+Easy win for not only your health but the health of the person receiving your blood.

-Death By Food Pyramid does nutritional history more concisely than Good Calories, Bad Calories and presents the ideas of Weston A. Price better than Deep Nutrition.
+Death By Food Pyramid does nutritional history more concisely than Good Calories, Bad Calories, and presents the ideas of Weston A. Price better than Deep Nutrition.

 The Calorie Myth

-If a book says calories don’t count and then proceeds to tell you how to eat in a way that reduces your appetite so you consume less calories and you lose weight, did the calories count?
+If a book says calories don’t count and then proceeds to tell you how to eat in a way that reduces your appetite so you consume fewer calories and you lose weight, did the calories count?
 I would say yes.
-The Calorie Myth uses the good foods (SANE) versus bad foods (INSANE) narrative to tell the reader how to eat.
+The Calorie Myth uses good foods (SANE) versus bad foods (INSANE) narrative to tell the reader how to eat.
 If I could basically summarize the entire book, I’d say eat a lot of protein.
 Protein is known to reduce appetite and help with fat loss.
 No myths.
 No mysteries.

 Bailor also repeats the most nauseating health advice ever, which is to drink lots of water to boost your metabolism.
 I don’t think so.
 Drink a lot of water and your body temperature drops.
-Matt Stone has been on topic of this for a few years.
+Matt Stone has been on the topic of this for a few years.
 When I stopped drinking so much water, my body temperature increased and my sleep quality improved.